52nd Street (album)

-52nd Street is the sixth studio album by American singer-songwriter Billy Joel, released on October 11, 1978, by Columbia Records.
-Presenting itself as the follow-up to his breakthrough studio album, The Stranger, Joel tried to give the new album a fresh sound, hiring various jazz musicians to differentiate it from his previous studio albums.
+52nd Street is the sixth studio album by the American singer-songwriter Billy Joel, released on October 11, 1978, by Columbia Records.
+It was the follow-up to his breakthrough studio album, The Stranger.
+Joel tried to give it a fresh sound, hiring various jazz musicians to differentiate it from his previous studio albums.

 The album's title is a reference to 52nd Street, a popular street location in Midtown Manhattan for jazz musicians, beginning during the Great Depression and continuing through to the 1950s.
 Joel's label was headquartered within the CBS Building on West 52nd Street at the time of the album's release.
 The studio where recording took place, A&R Recording, was also on 52nd Street; the studio's freight elevator appears on the album cover.

-52nd Street was an instant commercial success, becoming Joel's first album to reach number one on the Billboard 200, a spot it held for eight consecutive weeks.
+52nd Street was an instant commercial success, becoming Joel's first album to reach number one on the Billboard 200, a spot it held for eight non-consecutive weeks.
 Three songs reached the Top 40 in the United States, contributing to the album's success: "My Life" (number 3), "Big Shot" (number 14), and "Honesty" (number 24).
 It was similarly well received by critics, earning two Grammy awards for Best Male Pop Vocal Performance and Album of the Year at the 22nd Annual Grammy Awards.
 The latter Grammy was presented to its producer, Phil Ramone.
 Upon Ramone's death, 52nd Streets Album of the Year Grammy was passed on to Joel.

 The album was among the first commercially released on the compact disc format, reaching store shelves on October 1, 1982, in Japan.
-It was one of 50 CDs released that day, including The Stranger, but bore the first catalogue number in the sequence, 35DP-1, and so is frequently cited as the first to be released.
+It was one of 50 CDs released that day by the CBS/Sony label, including The Stranger, but bore the first catalogue number in the sequence, 35DP-1, and so is frequently cited as the first to be released.
 In keeping with this history, it was also the first release when Sony returned to manufacturing vinyl records in 2018.